davidegriffon/djmo/README.rst

 note: alpha version

-This simple django plugin can be useful when you want to monitor what it's saved in your database in your tests.
+Simple Django plugin that provides some goodies useful to know what's happening in your database.

 Example usage: